westerveltco/django-email-relay/README.md

 ### Relay Service

-At a minimum, you should configure how the relay service will connect to your SMTP server, which depending on your SMTP server can include any or all the following Django settings:
+At a minimum, you should configure how the relay service will connect to your SMTP server, which, depending on your SMTP server, can include any or all the following Django settings:

 - `EMAIL_HOST`
 - `EMAIL_PORT`
 - `EMAIL_HOST_USER`
 - `EMAIL_HOST_PASSWORD`

-Additionally, the service can be configured using any setting available to Django by default, for example if you want to set a default from email (`DEFAULT_FROM_EMAIL`) or a common subject prefix (`EMAIL_SUBJECT_PREFIX`).
+Additionally, the service can be configured using any setting available to Django by default, for example, if you want to set a default from email (`DEFAULT_FROM_EMAIL`) or a common subject prefix (`EMAIL_SUBJECT_PREFIX`).

 Configuration of the relay service differs depending on whether you are using the provided Docker image or the management command within a Django project.

 #### Docker

 When running the relay service using Docker, config values are set via environment variables.
-The names of the environment variables are the same as the Django settings, e.g. to set `DEBUG` to `True`, you would set `-e "DEBUG=True"` when running the container.
+The names of the environment variables are the same as the Django settings, e.g., to set `DEBUG` to `True`, you would set `-e "DEBUG=True"` when running the container.

-For settings that are dictionaries, a `__` is used to separate the keys, e.g. to set `DATABASES["default"]["CONN_MAX_AGE"]` to `600` or 10 minutes, you would set `-e "DATABASES__default__CONN_MAX_AGE=600"`.
+For settings that are dictionaries, a `__` is used to separate the keys, e.g., to set `DATABASES["default"]["CONN_MAX_AGE"]` to `600` or 10 minutes, you would set `-e "DATABASES__default__CONN_MAX_AGE=600"`.

 #### Django